Raz-y/Raz-y/README.md

 ## About Me

-First-year Computer Science student at the Open University of Israel with a current role as a Help Desk Specialist, actively seeking opportunities to gain experience and knowledge.
+Second-year Computer Science student at the Open University of Israel with a current role as a Help Desk Specialist, actively seeking opportunities to gain experience and knowledge.

 A dedicated team player and quick learner, I am highly motivated with a strong desire to continuously learn, improve, and kick-start my career.